huggla/sam-postgres/README.md

 * VAR_ENCRYPT_PW (set to "yes" to hash password with Argon2)

 ## Capabilities
-Can drop all but SETPCAP, SETGID and SETUID.
+If keeping VAR_param_data_directory default value ('/pgdata') then all but SETPCAP, SETGID and SETUID can be dropped.
+If VAR_param_data_directory is changed at runtime then CHOWN is also needed.

 ## Tips
 Works with huggla/pgagent-alpine, huggla/pgadmin-alpine, huggla/pgbouncer-alpine and huggla/postgres-backup.